tilamit/caching-strategies-.net-7.0/README.md

 **Distributed Caching** - For distributed caching, we can consider a separate server that deals with caching and even it can have multiple servers to distribute the caching mechanism for better app performance.
 In this scenario, caching isn't bound to application-level and each server works as a gateway for caching service.

-**N.B**: For the time being, this repo focuses on the in-memory / client caching.
-Later distributed caching would be added as well.

 ## Built With

 #### Environment & Development Tools：